Dr. Esther Prins

 - Health (PLOS One), and

-Dr. Prins has led or participated in research and evaluation projects funded by the Institute of Education Sciences, National Science Foundation, Smithsonian Institution, Spencer Foundation, Center for Rural Pennsylvania, Pennsylvania Department of Corrections, and William Penn Foundation, among others.
+Dr. Prins has led or participated in research and evaluation projects funded by the Institute of Education Sciences, Institute of Museum and Library Services, National Science Foundation, Smithsonian Institution, Spencer Foundation, Center for Rural Pennsylvania, Pennsylvania Department of Corrections, and William Penn Foundation, among others.

 Selected honors and awards: